 Set up 3PL contacts in Sage

-Ensure the Business Name in Sage matches your Client Name in Mintsoft exactly.
+In the Business Name field, enter the name exactly as it appears in your Client Name in Mintsoft (including capitalisation, spaces, and punctuation).